 - The ten year warranty is unusually long

 - Saggy sides if not properly set up

 - Screen room headroom is low for taller people.

 - May need seam sealing for wet weather

 - No power port – need to use door or ventilation port

 - Only one inside hook

-I examined user ratings from several suppliers and the average 4.3 overall
+I examined user ratings from several suppliers and the average is 4.3 overall

 This large tent is excellent quality for this price range and the Wenzel Klondike 8 Person Family Cabin Dome Tent represents good value.